-Protection from abuse orders may be available through the Tennessee State Courts website and additional information related to such orders may be found on the Tennessee Coalition website.
+Protection from abuse orders may be available through the Tennessee State Courts website and additional information related to such orders may be found on the Tennessee Coalition to End Domestic Abuse website.

 MTSU does not publish the name of crime victims nor maintain identifiable information regarding victims in the Daily Crime Log or in the release of timely warnings.